Illawarra Rugby Union: Kiama Sevens

 Kiama Sevens is an annual ARU club tournament that attracts local, interstate and international teams.
 The first tournament was run in 1973.
 In 2018, the tournament will be in its 47th year.

 Representative teams

 The IDRU selects representative teams each year which play under the name "Illawarriors".
-The senior men's team and junior age-group teams compete in the annual New South Wales Country Rugby Union championship.
+The senior men's team, Colts u20 and junior age-group teams compete in the annual New South Wales Country Rugby Union championship.
 Country Cockatoos is a team selected from the NSW Country Regions (Illawarra, Hunter, Central Coast, New England, Central West, Western Plains, Central North) that compete against ACT Brumbies Provincial, NSW Subbies and Queensland Country.